singhdeepanshu/EnterpriseAnalytical-Datalake/README.md

 # Hi there, I'm Deepanshu - aka Data Engineer 👋

-## I'm a Husband, Son, Data Engineer, and Teacher!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Learn more about Data Engineering technologies